ay1man4/Log-Analyzer/README.md

 # Log Analyzer

 Log Analyzer is a python script to analyze logs of a news blog.
-It give answers of three questions:
+It give answers of three questions using three methods:

 1. What are the most popular three articles of all time?
 1. Who are the most popular article authors of all time?